 Underwriters Laboratories developed new standards in 2016 to verify the safety of batteries and electrical systems in hoverboards.
 This resulted in UL 2272.

 Swagways’ Swagtron hoverboard lines are the first to meet this new UL 2272 safety standard.
 Because Swagway meets these safety standards, it is the first scooter line to come back to Amazon.Swagway has three different hoverboards.
-The Swagtron T1 hoverboard costs around $400.
-It has a top speed of around eight miles and range of up to thirteen miles if you are on flat terrain and not pushing its weight limits.
+The Swagtron T1 hoverboard is reasonably priced It has a top speed of around eight miles and range of up to thirteen miles if you are on flat terrain and not pushing its weight limits.

 Razor Hovertrax 2.0 Hoverboard / Self Balancing Smart Scooter Review